infobip/mobile-messaging-sdk-ios/README.md

 5. Perform code modification to the app delegate in order to receive push notifications.
 There are two ways to do this: [App Delegate Inheritance](#app-delegate-inheritance) or [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition)

+	> ### Notice
+	> MobileMessaging SDK has geofencing service enabled by default.
+In order to opt-out the service, skip following 6-8 steps and follow [this guide](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Geofencing-service#disabling-the-default-geofencing-service-startup).

+6. Include the `UIRequiredDeviceCapabilities` key in the app’s `Info.plist` file.
+The value for the `UIRequiredDeviceCapabilities` is an array of strings indicating the features that your app requires.
+Two strings are required for using geofencing services:
+    - `location-services`
+    - `gps`

+    _For more information about the UIRequiredDeviceCapabilities key, see [Information Property List Key Reference](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009247)._
+7. Enable the **Background Modes** capability in your Xcode project (located in the **Capabilities** tab of your project) and enable the **Location updates** mode.
+8. Include the `NSLocationAlwaysUsageDescription` key in your app’s Info.plist file and set the value of that key to a string that describes how your app intends to use location data.

 ### App Delegate Inheritance
 The simplest approach to integrate Mobile Messaging with an existing app is by inheriting your app delegate from `MobileMessagingAppDelegate`.
 If you prefer a more advanced way: [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition).